 Connecting with friends is critical for both retention and for fitness goals.
 Michael explains:

 “Numerous studies show a strong correlation in sharing progress and shedding weight.
 Adding a social component to Stepz helps our users meet their goals and positively impacts app retention.”

-Within 60 days of the Tapglue integration, Stepz saw an increase of 10% in session frequency and 12% in session length.
+Within 60 days of the Tapglue integration, Stepz saw an increase of around 10% in both the daily time spent in the app per user and the number of times a user launches the app per day.
 We have also seen the coveted viral effect.
 Significantly more of Stepz’s users are inviting their Facebook friends to download the app and compete on the leaderboard.

 Michael is thrilled:

 “Ultimately, integrating Tapglue was an inexpensive and easy way for me to test if community features will grow traction.
 So far the results have been solid.
 I look forward to adding more social features, and to focus on continuing to improve onboarding with new app updates.”